italiangrid/storm/faq.md

 <a name="lustre">&nbsp;</a>
 ### StoRM works better on GPFS than Lustre?

 No, StoRM is able to manage data on Lustre as good as on GPFS.
-The only difference are:
+The only differences are:

-* Lustre does not have a gpfs_prealloc() like functions, so StoRM does no provide any guaranteed dynamic space reservation features (please note that this functionality is not used in WLCG)
+* Lustre does not have a gpfs_prealloc() like function, so StoRM does no provide any guaranteed dynamic space reservation features (please note that this functionality is not used in WLCG)

-* Lustre does not provide (yet) quota on fileset on GPFS or similar concept , so you cannot bind your Storage Areas with a true file system quota.
+* Lustre does not provide (yet) quota on fileset on GPFS or similar concept, so you cannot bind your Storage Areas with a true file system quota.

 <a name="lustre_driver">&nbsp;</a>
-### Why StoRM does not provides a specific driver for Lustre?
+### Why StoRM does not provide a specific driver for Lustre?

-Writing a specific driver makes sense just if one wants to use advanced Lustre features by means of specific Lustre APIs further to the POSIX ones.
-Currently there are no special features StoRM have to use on Lustre available only via API, so the POSIX driver works great over Lustre.
+Writing a specific driver makes sense just if one wants to use advanced Lustre features by means of specific Lustre APIs further to the POSIX one.
+Currently, there are no special features StoRM have to use on Lustre available only via API, so the POSIX driver works great over Lustre.

 <a name="plat_support">&nbsp;</a>
 ### Which platform are supported by StoRM?